espcarlo27-byte/jce-cyber-lab/README.md

 ---

+## 🏗 Enterprise Modeling Approach

+This environment is intentionally designed to reflect enterprise Security Operations and governance structures rather than isolated tool experimentation.

+Design principles include:

+- Centralized identity-aware telemetry
+- Segmented network architecture
+- Stable detection identifiers
+- Alert lifecycle validation
+- Risk register maintenance
+- SOC 2–style evidence tracking

+The objective is not tool demonstration, but structured security operations maturity aligned to real-world enterprise practices.

+---

 ## 🧠 Detection Coverage Philosophy

-The JCE Cyber Lab is structured as a **detection engineering program**, not a linear attack tutorial.
+The JCE Enterprise-Modeled Security Operations Environment is structured as a **detection engineering program**, not a linear attack tutorial.
 Simulations are designed to collectively represent **how real breaches unfold**, and how SOC teams detect activity at different stages of attacker behavior.

 ### 🔗 Breach Lifecycle Mapping